Roda10/3d_whole_body_pipeline/README.md

 *(From left to right: Input Image, SMPLest-X Baseline, **Ours (Fusion)**)*

 ### 2. Complex Hand Articulation
-Baseline methods frequently "collapse" fingers in complex gestures.
-Our fusion approach leverages WiLoR to correctly articulate individual digits, such as the separation of the thumb and pinky in hook-style poses.
+Baseline methods frequently misinterpret finger orientation in subtle poses.
+As seen below, the baseline (middle) renders fingers as stiff and unnaturally splayed.
+Our fusion approach (right) leverages WiLoR to correctly recover the natural downward reach and precise finger spacing, matching the input faithfully.

 ![Hand Gesture Comparison](docs/images/hand_comparison.png)
 *(Comparison of finger alignment and articulation)*